Delaware PotalDelaware CodePrevious PageNext PageHome Page

 § 3501.
 Declaration of policy.

-(a) The General Assembly recognizes that caring for the elderly is becoming an increasing responsibility of Delaware families.
-While it is an objective of the Division of Services for Aging and Adults with Physical Disabilities to help older people remain independent in their homes or in their community, some degree of assistance is often needed.
-When more services are needed or nursing home care is required, families become very involved and must make difficult decisions.
-In many cases, these decisions are made without the knowledge of the resources or alternatives available.
+(a) The General Assembly recognizes that supporting the elderly and adults with physical disabilities in a community setting is a priority for Delaware families.
+While it is an objective of the Division of Services for Aging and Adults with Physical Disabilities to provide services that help older people and adults with physical disabilities remain independent in their homes or in their community, assistance identifying and accessing these services is often needed.

-There is hereby established an Elder Care Information and Support System for Delaware Families within the Division of Services for Aging and Adults with Physical Disabilities, Department of Health and Social Services.
-(67 Del.
-Laws, c.
-362, § 1; 69 Del.
-Laws, c.
-345, § 5.)
+There is hereby established a Delaware Aging and Disability Resource Center within the Division of Services for Aging and Adults with Physical Disabilities of the Department of Health and Social Services.

 The Elder Care Information and Support System shall have the following responsibilities: